 Learning cohorts begin each fall term.
 Apply by Sept.
 9.

-Our master's in education program provides you the opportunity to participate in an active learning community of experienced teachers and educators from across the country.
+Our master's in education program is designed to help you finish your degree in two years as a member of an active learning community of experienced teachers and informal educators from across the country.

 Benefits of the Oregon State Ed.M. program

 - All classes are developed and taught by Oregon State’s renowned faculty, who are known for their research, expertise and innovation

 - Oregon State Ecampus is consistently ranked as a national leader in online education

 - Transfer in up to 15 graduate credits (provided they meet graduate school requirements)